joshualeejunyi/tp/docs/UserGuide.md

 ### Running ByteCeps
 - You are required to install Java 11 onto your computer.
 - Download the [latest release](https://github.com/AY2324S2-CS2113-F14-3/tp/releases) from the releases page.
-- Run the program in your preferred terminal using the command: java -jar byteceps.jar.
+- Run the program, in its own folder, from your preferred terminal using the command: java -jar byteceps.jar.

 ## Exercise Management
 Using the `exercise` command, you may manage your exercises that have been stored in BYTE-CEPS.
-- Do take note that exercise name are `case insensitive`
+- Do take note that exercise names are `case insensitive`

 ### Add an exercise
 You may add a new exercise using the `/add` flag.